open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design/archive.md

         - We have read through the entire archive.
         - We encounter an empty value.
 This can happen if the archive is partially filled
             - In above diagram, once we reach at the beginning of the archive (i.e. index `0`), we roll over and proceed to the next most recent index.
 In this case, it is index `9`, which contains no data.
-- Let's take one more example where we have overriten older data,
+- Let's take one more example where we have overwritten older data,
 ![read-2](images/read-2.png)
-    - Here, the archive is completely filled and we have rolled over overriting older data.
+    - Here, the archive is completely filled and we have rolled over overwriting older data.
     - `archiveIndex` points to `4` i.e. the least recent data.
     - We first load the most recent data (i.e. `archiveIndex-1`) and try to match offsets against it.
     - Once we evaulate data from this index, we move to previous index and we continue this process until read through the entire archive